-The pixel scale of the Kepler CCDs is around 4 arcsec and the typical photometric aperture for a 12 mag star is about 30 pixel Van Cleve & Caldwell (2016).
-This brightness variations of neighboring stars can affect the flux of the target star, and we removed this effect as done in Shibayama et al. (2013) and Maehara et al. (2015).
-If a flare star is near the target and large amplitude flares occur, Kepler would detect fake flares on the target star.
-To eliminate such events, we chose stars without neighbor stars within 12 arcsec for the analysis, using the Kepler Input Catalog.
-We also excluded pairs of flares that occurred at the same time and the distance between the flares is less than 24 arcsec.
-By this selection, \sim 64 % of the detected superflares were excluded.
-We note here for caution that it is still possible that there remain some faint stars (> 19 - 20 mag: fainter than typical limiting magnitude of Kepler Input Catalog) even after this selection process.
+The pixel scale of the Kepler CCDs is around 4", and the typical photometric aperture for a 12 mag star is about 30 pixels (Van Cleve & Caldwell 2016).
+This brightness variation of neighboring stars can affect the flux of the target star, and we removed this effect as done in Shibayama et al. (2013) and Maehara et al. (2015).
+If a flare star is near the target and large-amplitude flares occur, Kepler will detect fake flares on the target star.
+To eliminate such events, we chose stars without neighbor stars within 12" for the analysis using the Kepler Input Catalog.
+We also excluded pairs of flares that occurred at the same time, and the distance between the flares is less than 24".
+By this selection, ~64% of the detected superflares were excluded.
+We note here as a caution that it is still possible that there remain some faint stars (>19-20 mag, fainter than the typical limiting magnitude of the Kepler Input Catalog), even after this selection process.
 After eliminating the candidates of flares on neighboring stars, we checked the light curves of the flare candidates by eye.
-Finally, we checked the flux-weighted centroid of flares in order to investigate whether the flux-weighted centroid in the quiescent phase and the flare phase are the same.
+Finally, we checked the flux-weighted centroid of the flares in order to investigate whether the flux-weighted centroid in the quiescent phase and the flare phase are the same.
 If the difference of the flux-weighted centroid at the time of the flare is 3 times larger than the standard deviation of the difference of 10 moving averages, we judge that the flare does not occur on the target star.
-We compared the periodic flux-weighted
+We compared the periodic flux-weighted centroid moving with periodic light-curve amplitudes of the targets in order to eliminate binaries.
+If the correlation coefficient of consecutive data points of brightness variation and the fluxweighted centroid is more than 0.5, we eliminated the targets from our flare detection.